 “I hate chocolates!” said no one ever!
-Chocolate is a favorite food item and is associated with positive emotions.
-In fact, dark chocolate is known to be rich in nutrients that are good for us.
+Chocolate is a favourite food item and is associated with positive emotions.
+Dark chocolate is known to be rich in nutrients that are good for us.
 Derived from the cocoa tree seeds, dark chocolate is one of the best forms of natural antioxidants in nature.
 If one were to consume the organic form (i.e., not the regular ‘sugary sweet’ chocolates available in the local markets) of dark chocolate, it could help bring down the risk of cardiovascular diseases.

 Need more convincing?
 Read below to know the proven health benefits of dark chocolates:

-A bar of high-quality dark chocolate will have very high content of cocoa.
-It will also contain good amounts of soluble fiber and other minerals.
+A bar of high-quality dark chocolate will have a very high content of cocoa.
+It will also contain good amounts of soluble fibre and other minerals.
 E.g., if one buys a bar of 100 gm dark chocolate, it will have:

 In addition to these, it also contains zinc, selenium, potassium, and phosphorus.
 However, it should be eaten in moderation.

-Cocoa in dark chocolate contains a good amount of fatty acids that are beneficial to us.
+Cocoa in dark chocolate contains the right amount of fatty acids that are beneficial to us.
 It mostly contains saturated and mono-unsaturated fats with a tiny amount of polyunsaturated fat.
-Dark chocolate also contains caffeine and theobromine which are stimulants.
+Dark chocolate also contains caffeine and theobromine, which are stimulants.
 However, they are not strong enough to cause insomnia.

-Dark chocolate contains organic compounds that act as antioxidants such as flavanols, catechins, polyphenols, etc. they are biologically active.
+Dark chocolate contains organic compounds that act as antioxidants such as flavanols, catechins, polyphenols, etc. which are biologically active.

-- It Improves Blood Flow and Lowers Blood Pressure
+4. It Improves Blood Flow & Lowers Blood Pressure

-Eating dark chocolate can lower risk of heart diseases.
-As per research, it was found that cocoa powder can decrease the oxidization of LDL (LDL or bad cholesterol reacts with free radicals) cholesterol in men.
-It also helps boosts HDL and decrease overall LDL in patients with high cholesterol.
-Dark chocolate is rich antioxidants that enter the bloodstream and protect the lipoproteins against oxidization.
+Eating dark chocolate can help lower the risk of heart diseases.
+As per research, it was found that cocoa powder can decrease the oxidation of LDL (LDL or bad cholesterol reacts with free radicals) cholesterol in men.
+It also helps boost HDL and decrease overall LDL in patients with high cholesterol.
+Dark chocolate is rich in antioxidants that enter the bloodstream and protect the lipoproteins against oxidation.

-Another benefit of dark chocolate is that it reduces insulin resistance.
+Another benefit of dark chocolate is that it helps in reducing insulin resistance.